 Find the answers to your questions regarding different subjects concerning language learning, Germany and other countries, formalities and further points.
 Many topics will be discussed here including the German language, the city of Berlin, studying in Germany and further categories that may be of interest to you.
-In case your questions is not answered below, feel free to contact us here.
+In case your questions are not answered below, please feel free to contact us here.

 Is my driver’s license valid in Germany?

 If you’re only planning to stay in Germany temporarily (and not to make it your residence), your driver’s license from your home country is still valid.
 You can drive any vehicles in Germany which you’re allowed to in your home country and you don’t need to convert your license.
 If you’re moving to Germany long-term however, the rules are different.